Maker-Mark/NASAAPI-Metadata/README.md

   - As you can see, getting started with Trivis is not too bad, and gives you a easy, recorded way of seeing what code builds.
 ### Deploying
   - Deploying a flask application is not too bad, there are a few platforms, heroku, netlify, python anywhere and google app engine (to mention a few)
-  - For example, you can acheeive a successful deploy with just an addition of the deploy clause in the `.travis.yaml` file.
+  - For example, you can acheive a successful deploy with just an addition of the deploy clause in the `.travis.yml` file.
  ```
  deploy: